 Monitoring Email Workload: Visualizing Ebb and Flow

 There’s another way email monitoring can help you draw conclusions about your organization’s email productivity; you can gain insight into the ebb and flow of work as it occurs on an organizational level.
 Almost every business in every industry has some kind of busy season, with some examples more prominent than others.

 For example, retailers are plainly aware that November and December will be their busiest and most significant months of the year due to holiday shopping, but a B2B enterprise may not realize that they tend to make more sales earlier in the month, or that most customer communication happens on a Monday or Tuesday.

-With email data visualization, it’s possible to learn how this ebb and flow applies to the email workload of your employees.
+With email data visualization tools, similar to other business analytics tools, it’s possible to learn how this ebb and flow applies to the email workload of your employees.

 So what kinds of takeaways can you get from understanding this ebb and flow?

 - Understand busy periods.
 First, you’ll gain a better understanding of your company’s busy periods.
 As I demonstrated, it’s possible that you don’t even know when your busy periods are—or if you have them in the first place.
 It’s important to keep an open mind here, as your assumptions may not be wholly true.